 Students will learn about and apply empirical methods studying the role of the university in its regional innovation system.
 They will get acquainted with the key developments of university governance and management which will enable them to reflect on the role of universities for economic development in national and regional innovation systems.
 Combining theoretic considerations, literature research as well as data analysis students will develop the ability to analyze national and regional innovation systems with scientific means.
-Furthermore, analytical skills as well as critical thinking will be developed while using the necessary soft skills such as organization, teamwork, presentation skills which all are highly relevant for the job market.
+Furthermore, analytical skills as well as critical thinking will be developed while using the relevant for the labor market soft skills such as organization, teamwork, presentation skills.